sagemathinc/cocalc-doc/source/billing.rst

 ---------------------------------------------

-There are two types of projects: "free projects" and "member projects".
+There are two types of projects: "trial (free) projects" and "member projects".
-Free projects run on heavily loaded computers.
+:doc:`Trial projects <trial>` run on heavily loaded computers sharing the same node with many other projects and system tasks.
-Quite often, these computers will house over 150 simultaneously running projects!
+These nodes might also shutdown at any time, causing your currently running project to interrupt your work and restart.

-Member-hosted projects are moved to much less loaded machine, which are reserved only for paying customers.
+Member-hosted projects are moved to less loaded machines, which are reserved only for paying customers and aren't restarted on a daily basis.
+The cluster scales up dynamically to accommodate for a varying number of member-projects.

 Working in member-hosted projects feels much smoother because commands execute more quickly with lower latency, and CPU, memory and I/O heavy operations run more quickly.
-Additionally, members only projects are always "ready to start".
-Free projects that are not used for a few weeks are moved to "cold storage", and it can take a while to move them back onto a free machine when you later start them.

 .. _network-access: